Pre Med, Pre Veterinary, Pre Optometry, Pre Podiatry and Pre Dental School

 - An acceptance rate into medical school that historically has been nearly twice the national average, and dental and veterinary school acceptance rates that are also very high.

-- BS degree programs that provide excellent preparation for medical school.
+- BS degree programs that provide excellent pre-med preparation.
 The prerequisite courses for medical school are included in the curricula of most of our majors or may be taken as electives.
 You may choose to begin your studies in a specific major or you may enter as an undeclared—pre-medical option student and choose your major during your first or second year.